AraujoJordan/ReadAndPress/README.md

 Script writen in python for Windows and Linux.

-He opens the Twitch.tv or Justin.tv , reading the chat commands, and pressing them on the User's keyboard.
+He opens the Twitch.tv or Justin.tv , reading the chat commands, and press it on the User's keyboard.

 ###HOW TO USE